daniel-whymark/iptables_malicious_countries/README.md

 - Pakistan
 - Algeria

-Also blocks all incoming SSH connections unless they are from Great Britain.
+Then blocks all incoming SSH connections unless they are from Great Britain.

+Included is a debugging script to test SSH server security.
+Example run: python ssh-audit.py -p <port> <hostname>